Biochemistry: Carbohydrates, Proteins, and Fats

 Introduction

-Biochemistry is the study of the chemical processes that occur in living organisms.
-Carbohydrates, proteins, and fats are three of the major classes of biomolecules, and they play essential roles in the structure and function of cells.
+Biochemistry is the study of the chemical processes within living organisms.
+Carbohydrates, proteins, and fats are three major classes of biomolecules, playing essential roles in cellular structure and function.

 Basic Concepts